-(a) There shall be no lay-offs or notice of lay-offs of tenured faculty except in the case of Institute-wide financial exigency as defined in Article 29.13(e).

-(b) During the period of this Agreement, in the event of serious problems of enrollment in any academic areas, tenured faculty may be transferred to other areas in related fields of instruction.
+- (a) There shall be no lay-offs or notice of lay-offs of tenured faculty except in the case of Institute-wide financial exigency as defined in Article 30.13(e). - (b) During the period of this Agreement, in the event of serious problems of enrollment in any academic areas, tenured faculty maybe transferred to other areas in related fields of instruction.
 It is incumbent upon such faculty members to engage in such retraining and/or professional development as is reasonable and necessary to teach effectively in the related fields.
-Such transfers shall be made in order of seniority with due regard to professional competence with the consultation of the faculty member concerned.

-(c) In the event any member of the tenured faculty cannot be retrained as provided in subparagraph (b) of this Article, or there is no area in a related field of instruction to which he or she may be transferred, he or she shall be placed in a suitable non-academic position in the Institute without loss of his or her tenured faculty status.

-(d) Only if the financial problems of the Institute cannot be resolved by the operation of the provisions of Article 30 and Article 29.13(b) and (c) because of the severity and extent of the Institute's financial exigency as defined in Article 29.13(e), tenured faculty may be laid off after non-tenured faculty in the following sequence: (1) tenured part-time faculty; then (2) tenured full-time faculty, in accordance with seniority within areas of competence dating from the original date of employment.
+Such transfers shall be made in order of seniority with due regard to professional competence with the consultation of the faculty member concerned. - (c) In the event any member of the tenured faculty cannot be retrained as provided in subparagraph (b) of this Article, or there is no area in a related field of instruction to which he or she may be transferred, he or she shall be placed in a suitable non-academic position in the Institute without loss of his or her tenured faculty status. - (d) Only if the financial problems of the Institute cannot be resolved by the operation of the provisions of Article 31 and Article 30.13(b) and (c) because of the severity and extent of the Institute's financial exigency as defined in Article 30.13(e), tenured faculty may be laid off after non-tenured faculty in the following sequence: (1) tenured part-time faculty; then (2) tenured full-time faculty, in accordance with seniority within areas of competence dating from the original date of employment.
 In every instance of lay-off in the case of financial exigency, the tenured faculty member concerned shall be notified prior to the end of the Spring semester or trimester that during the following academic year he or she will be on a terminal appointment.
 Such notice shall be given as early as possible.
 The Institute will make every effort to place laid-off faculty members in other suitable positions and the laid-off faculty member shall be placed on a preferential rehiring list for three years for vacancies in their areas of competence with those having greater seniority having prior claim to a position.
 Such individuals rehired shall be compensated at a salary no less than that last received at the Institute plus any increases that may have accrued during their absence.

-(e) Financial exigency must be demonstrably bona fide and fully explained and documented to the faculty to the effect that unless the Institute effectuates the inherent economies, the viability of Pratt Institute is endangered.

-September 1, 2000 - August 31, 2003 UFCT, Local 1460, AFL-CIO Page 30 of 36 (f) Allegations of arbitrariness, discrimination or capriciousness in connection with the operation of Article 29.13 shall be subject to the grievance procedure.
+- (e) Financial exigency must be demonstrably bona fide and fully explained and documented to the faculty to the effect that unless the Institute effectuates the inherent economies, the viability of Pratt Institute is endangered. - (f) Allegations of arbitrariness, discrimination or capriciousness in connection with the operation of Article 30.13 shall be subject to the grievance procedure.

-ARTICLE XXX LAY-OFFS AND TERMINATION OF NON-TENURED FACULTY
+ARTICLE XXXI LAY-OFFS AND TERMINATION OF NON-TENURED FACULTY